-Join your yacht in Cairns and enjoy a welcome drink.
+Join your yacht charter in Cairns and enjoy a welcome drink.
 Keep your camera ready as the yacht cruises to Opal Reef.
 Experience your first taste of the stunning Great Barrier Reef directly off the swimming platform.
 Snorkel this crescent shaped reef near the edge of the continental shelf to see the colourful corals.
-Go diving the see the abundance of marine life on this outer reef.
-Watch the sunset with a cocktail in hand before a gourmet dinner prepared by your chef.
+Go diving to see the abundance of marine life on this outer reef.
+Watch the sunset with a cocktail in hand before a gourmet dinner prepared by your onboard chef.

 Start the day with a dive to explore the coral gardens at the southern end of Opal Reef followed by a dive at the most northern tip.
 Have a late lunch on board as the yacht cruises north to Escape Reef.
 Do some bottom fishing for a sought after Coral Trout.
 Try your hand at sportsfishing for some of the most iconic bluewater species on the Great Barrier Reef.
 Go snorkelling in the lagoon side of the reef or diving on the east side.
 See giant clams dotted amongst the branch and mushroom corals.
 Enjoy wonderful fresh fish for dinner.

-Enjoy breakfast onboard as the yacht cruises to Cooktown, famously the landfall of Captain Cook in 1770 after his ship ran aground on the reef.
+Enjoy breakfast onboard as the superyacht sails to Cooktown, famously the landfall of Captain Cook in 1770 after his ship ran aground on the reef.
 Explore this pretty historical town.
 Visit the Cooktown Creative Arts Association shop for some locally-made souvenirs or go to the James Cook Museum.
 Take a sunset cruise heading up the Endeavour River to watch the sunset over the distant ranges.
 As the boat navigates through the maze of smaller creeks, listen to tales about Captain Cook’s infamous passage along the Cape.

-Nature & luxury
+Nature & Luxury

 Wake up to the picturesque views of Lizard Island.
 Head ashore to begin exploring the National Park - have a tour with a resident naturalist guide.
 Take the paddleboards to discover the 24 beaches.
 Hike up to Cook’s lookout – don’t forget your camera - or head to the resort’s spa for some pampering.
 As the sun starts to dip below the horizon, enjoy a 7-course tasting menu in a private pavilion on the beach planned with the Executive chef.
 Finish up in the Driftwood Bar for that final nightcap.